mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 }

 ```
-- Add a Validation Summary to the `Checkout.cshtml` file in the SportsStore/Views/Order Folder
+- Add a Validation Summary to the `Checkout.cshtml` Razor View file in the `SportsStore/Views/Order` Folder

 ```
 <h2>Check out now</h2>